Talented, hard-working, dedicated, caring — these are just a few of the rock-solid qualities the people of 826 possess.

 María Inés Montes, Design Director, has a BFA in graphic design from California College of the Arts and nearly ten years of experience working for various advertising and design firms.
 Before coming to 826, she was the Art Director at Carol H. Williams Advertising in Oakland, where she directed mail campaigns, promotional materials, signage, and web sites.

-Bita Nazarian, Executive Director, fell in love with 826 when the organization established its first Writers’ Room at Everett Middle School about ten years ago.
-As a teacher committed to meeting the needs of the 120 eighth graders who walked into her room every day, she was blown away by the kind and skilled volunteers who nudged, wooed, enchanted, and challenged her students to be better writers.
-Knowing that every teacher deserves this bounty of support, she rallied to establish a second Writers’ Room at James Lick Middle School, where she was serving as an administrator.
+Bita Nazarian, Executive Director, earned both her B.A. in English literature and her M.A. in Education from UC Berkeley.
+She has been an educator in the San Francisco Unified School District for eighteen years, serving as a Peer Resources Coordinator, English teacher and department head, instructional coach, assistant principal, and principal.
+She currently supports new school administrators by facilitating a class for UC Berkeley’s Leadership Support Program.
+Bita fell in love with 826 when the organization established its first Writers’ Room at Everett Middle School in 2003.
+As a teacher committed to meeting the needs of the 150 eighth graders who walked into her room every day, she was blown away by the kind and skilled volunteers who nudged, wooed, enchanted, and challenged her students to be better writers.
+Knowing that every teacher deserves this bounty of support, she rallied to establish a second Writers’ Room at James Lick Middle School, a school that made significant gains during her leadership.
+Along with her work with 826 at nearby middle schools, Bita joined 826 Valencia’s Board of Directors in 2006 and served on the board for five years, three of them as Board President.
 Inspired by all of our student publications, she has begun to craft a mental novel with the snippets of conversations she hears on her walk to work.
 She is honored to be a part of such a creative and impactful organization.

 Christina Villaseñor Perry, Programs Director, grew up in the sunny South Bay.
 She ventured east for college, where she studied Social Anthropology at Harvard University.
 Seeking a more agreeable clime, Christina began her career as a Special Educator in Los Angeles.
 She then taught at Everett Middle School in San Francisco for five years.
 Christina recently enjoyed a trip to the Caribbean shores of the Yucatan Peninsula, where she swam alongside whale sharks, witnessed nesting sea turtles in the moonlight, and mingled with iguanas amidst Mayan ruins.
 She is thrilled to be aboard 826 Valencia, while continuing her involvement in local public schools.